 Well damn, that was between the eyes.
 Deciding to get divorced was hands down, the hardest ‘being in integrity’ I’ve ever had to do in my life.
 And it exploded – ungracefully and inappropriately timed – because I had let it build too much to stop the internal pressure.
 I learned so much of what not to do, both to myself and to a partner, and I will forever be grateful to my ex-husband, for whatever aspect on a soul-level my agreed to ride this process out with me for the good of our child.

-Since the divorce (and all the lessons that came with it) my out of balance Eve belief system from society has pretty much released.
+Since the divorce (and all the lessons that came with it) my Eve belief system from society has pretty much released.
 I am clear I don’t want any more children, nor to do I have a desire to marry again.
 I am clear that any relationship I’m in needs to be open, and respectful of my own sexuality as it varies from the hetero-norm.
 I’m clear that I will always need a room that is mine, and that a functioning partnership should make me feel more free, not less.
 It requires levels of emotional maturity and impeccable communication with all things.
 It requires me to be willing to stand in who I am and let a partner do the same, working together with that same intent in mind.

 I’m not saying people should run out and get divorces.
 I’m saying to the women who may be grappling with the internal Lilith and Eve within themselves, don’t pretend it’s not in there.
 Suppressing Lilith in the name of Eve makes it worse, and eventually will explode and cause damage without your consent.
 Use the nurturing mother and supportive partner aspects of Eve, and keep the fierceness of the empowered feminine alive and well at the same time.
-Work together as a unit, honoring all aspects, so the struggle can become a friendship.

 Be bold, and put everything on the table for communication.
 Everything.
 Talk about open relationships if that’s what your feeling.
 If the communication isn’t to that point, then work on that.
 Do whatever you need to do to be able to be yourself, be real, and create a space so your partner can do the same.
 No one owns anyone.
 Every person is 100% autonomous and choosing to share in an experience together so they both grow, creating something greater than they could have done individually.
 Isn’t that the whole point of a relationship?